-What if an entire community came together to ensure that each of its children had the opportunity — and the support — to go to college?
+What if an entire community came together to ensure that each of its children had the opportunity — and the support — to go to college, and succeed in completing that education?
 That is the bold promise of Say Yes to Education.

 Say Yes is a nonprofit that galvanizes cities around the goals of every public school student not only graduating high school — but doing so with the support to attain, afford and complete a postsecondary education.
 At the heart of Say Yes is a powerful incentive: the prospect of a college scholarship, whether to a state institution or more than 100 private colleges and universities in the Say Yes Higher Education Compact.
 Say Yes leverages these and other incentives to bring together every stakeholder — city and county government; school district; parents; teachers; businesses; unions; philanthropic and faith-based organizations; colleges and universities — and arm them with tools to boost postsecondary participation and success.

 Cross-Government & Sector Collaboration + Strategic Data Approach.

 Comprehensive academic, health, financial and social/emotional supports.

 More than 170,000 public school students, in kindergarten through grade 12, currently have access to Say Yes support services and scholarships

 The number of students graduating high school in Buffalo, New York, since the launch of the Say Yes Buffalo, has increased by 15 percentage points, to 64%

 Every dollar invested by Say Yes in its Buffalo community partnership has leveraged an average of $15.11 in external investments